By JENNA LEE

 The Platinum Card® from American Express

-Similar to the Chase Sapphire Reserve℠, The Platinum Card® comes with a $450 annual fee and a wide array of travel benefits, including 40,000 Membership Rewards® points after you use the card to spend $3,000 in the first three months, access to airport lounges, an annual $200 airline fee credit and fee credit for Global Entry or TSA Pre✓®.
+The Platinum Card® comes with a $550 annual fee and a wide array of travel benefits, including 60,000 Membership Rewards® points after you use the card to spend $5,000 in the first three months, access to airport lounges, an annual $200 airline fee credit and fee credit for Global Entry or TSA Pre✓®.

 The Platinum Card® might be better for you if you consistently stay at Hilton hotels and resorts, as it gets you Hilton HHonors™ Gold Status, which allows you to earn reward stays faster.